RasaHQ/rasa/docs/evaluation.rst

 .. program-output:: python -m rasa_core.evaluate -h

+.. _end_to_end_evaluation:

 End-to-end evaluation of Rasa NLU and Core
 ------------------------------------------

+Say your bot uses a dialogue model in combination with a Rasa NLU model to parse intent messages, and you would like to evaluate how the two models perform together on whole dialogues.
-The evaluate lets you evaluate stories combining Rasa NLU and Core predictions by specifying the ``--e2e`` option in the evaluate script.
+The evaluate script lets you evaluate dialogues end-to-end, combining Rasa NLU intent predictions with Rasa Core action predictions.
+You can activate this feature with the ``--e2e`` option in the ``rasa_core.evaluate`` module.

-Stories used for end-to-end evaluation have to specify a message in natural language that will be evaluated by the Rasa NLU model loaded in the evaluate script.
-The format for the intent message is ``* <intent>: <Rasa NLU example>``.
+The story format used for end-to-end evaluation is slightly different to the standard Rasa Core stories, as you'll have to include the user messages in natural language instead of just their intent.
+The format for the user messages is ``* <intent>: <Rasa NLU example>``.
 The NLU part follows the `markdown syntax for Rasa NLU training data
 <https://rasa.com/docs/nlu/dataformat/#markdown-format>`_.